 Did you know that only 8.5% of the highest-paid positions in Canada’s top 100 listed companies are held by women?
 And that women only comprise of 19.5% of board members for Canada’s top 500 companies?

 As women, we have to stick together in the workplace.
 Fact is, we are under-represented in the highest levels of most industries, and we currently still earn less than a man.
 The future generation of girls shouldn’t have to continue to endure that.

-If you work with young women who may have recently graduated from high school, college, or university, mentor them, look out for them, and be an ally for them.
-Invite them out to coffee, let them shadow you, and offer any opportunities of professional development that will advance their skills.
+Since the majority of us do work with young women who may have recently graduated from high school, college, or university, it’s important to take the time to mentor them, look out for them, and be an ally for them.
+Invite them out to coffee, let them shadow you, and offer any opportunities for professional development that will advance their skills.
 We need more future women sitting at the table!
 Mentors have a profound impact on youth.
 If you recall from your childhood or adolescence, your career aspirations most likely formed when you met someone you could relate to and admired for what they do.

 These girls aren’t our competition, they are our future.

 Change Your Language